Banking of cord blood for transplant temporarily suspended

 We had hoped to avoid this situation through our diligent search for alternatives to those kits which are in short supply.
 However, no viable option is available at this time.
-Based on the information available to us about the shortage of kits, we expect to be able to resume regular processing and banking by September 2022.
+Based on the information available to us about the shortage of kits, we expect to be able to resume regular processing and banking this Fall.

 Continuing to serve patients

 We know this news may disappoint expectant parents who planned to donate umbilical cord blood to our public bank during this period.
 We collect donations immediately following birth at four hospitals in Canada.
 Cord blood stem cells help save lives when they are a match for a patient in need of a transplant.

 We also recognize this interruption may worry patients who are currently waiting for a stem cell match.
 We wish to reassure all Canadians that while we will not add new cord blood units to our bank during this time, we will continue to distribute previously banked cord blood for transplantation.
 We will also continue to search for stem cell matches for patients.
 Matches may be found in our own cord blood bank or stem cell registry, or in the many international databases to which we have access.

 We also urge individuals between the ages of 17 and 35 to join our stem cell registry online.
 Like our cord blood bank, prospective donors on the registry give hope to the more than 1,000 Canadians actively seeking a stem cell donor match.

 Cord blood collections will continue to support research and quality assurance